bstiffler582/NEM_2024_HMI_A/guide.md

 >TwinCAT HMI has these tools for building responsive layouts, but it is still much easier to statically define all size/position values.
 This is the default behavior with the drag & drop designer.
 Responsive layouts require many more design considerations and forethought.

 #### Exercise: Fix the Main page of the HMI application so that it is responsive.
 Use the Grid control.
 Refine the column and row definitions to get an appropriate and responsive layout.
 Change controls with static size and position properties so they are more responsive.
-If something that needs to be centered must also remain a fixed size, you may need to implement a transformation "trick".
+If something that needs to be centered must also remain a fixed size, you may need to implement the **transformation "trick"** (e.g. set the position property to 50% and apply a -50% translation).

+Tips:
+- You may have to use nested containers (grid within a grid?)
-It is helpful to use the document outline
+- It is helpful to use the document outline when dealing with nested controls

 <a id="developer_tools"></a>